MadrigalStreetCartel/neuz/README.md

 1. Initiates short idle pattern with a certain probability
 2. Checks for targets again after idle pattern is complete
+    - Tries to avoid attacking an enemy that has already been killed

 **Regeneration Logic**